GCP Setup

 The specific node types we recommend are:

-Please consult the GPU Quotas section in the appendix for help requesting a GPU quota increase if you run into any resource constraints when deploying GPU nodes.
+Please consult the in the appendix for help requesting a GPU quota increase if you run into any resource constraints when deploying GPU nodes.

 If you’re missing brew